ErikBakker100/RaspberryPiZeroW_DoublePulse_Tester/README.md

 make: The makefile is made to be used with https://www.gnu.org/software/make/.
 compiler: The Compiler used is 'arm-gnu-toolchain-14.2.rel1-mingw-w64-i686-arm-none-eabi.exe' downloaded from https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads
 I had to include the install directories from both in my system variables PATH by hand.
 Do not know why, and did not spent the time to find out why.
 After running 'make' copy kernel.img to an SD.
-Don't forget to copy
+Don't forget to copy bootcode.bin and start.elf.
+All in the root of the SD card.

 ## Modifying values via JSON
 Included is a .exe file to run on a windows pc to generate a JSON (only to use with this DoublePulse_Tester.
 Source code can be found on https://github.com/ErikBakker100/JSONGenerator